hackathon-ufrt/gptnotes/README.md

-# Create T3 App
+# GPT based notetaker

 Enjoy a personal assistant.
 We only charged it up with 10$, so it might run out of money fairly quickly.
+You can also set it up yourself if you want to try it.
 If you like the idea, you can also sponsor us!

 ![chatbot demo](docs/TodolistApp.PNG)